International student numbers down sharply in GTA due to COVID-19 pandemic | CBC News

 In fact, some boards are seeing decreases in enrolment of about 50 per cent.

-The business of bringing in international students is just another sector that has taken hit because of the novel coronavirus pandemic, costing school boards hundreds of thousands of dollars in tuition, while home-stay or housing providers and companies that settle the students are also losing out on revenue.
+The business of bringing in international students is just another sector that has taken a hit because of the pandemic, costing school boards hundreds of thousands of dollars in tuition, while home-stay or housing providers and companies that settle the students are also losing out on revenue.

 "I'm seeing a lot of students defer their studies in Canada," said Ni Xueying, an immigration consultant and the president of Jiayin International Education Consulting Inc., based in Richmond Hill, Ont., north of Toronto.